LucasLima0202/Focus-Time/README.md

-# Getting Started with Create React App
+# Getting Started with React + TypeScript  - Timer Focus

  A project for a task manager with a timer, using typescript and React.